Michael Webber (engineer): Career

-He was honored as an American Fellow of the German Marshall Fund and an AT&T Industrial Ecology Fellow on four separate occasions by The University of Texas for exceptional teaching.

-Author
+Works

 His first book, Thirst for Power: Energy, Water and Human Survival, was accompanied by a one hour documentary.
 His book Power Trip: the Story of Energy was published in 2019 by Basic Books with an award-winning 6-part companion series that aired on PBS, Amazon Prime and Apple TV starting Earth Day 2020.
 The series had more than 7000 broadcasts in the United States and has been distributed in dozens of countries, ultimately reaching millions of viewers.
 The second season of Power Trip is currently in production.

 Webber has authored four full-length general interest books, created two interactive textbooks, written more than 500 publications, and has been awarded 6 patents.

-Other contributions

-Webber starred in "Energy at the Movies," a PBS special which began national syndication in March 2013.
+Webber starred in "Energy at the Movies", a PBS special which began national syndication in March 2013.
 Producing parties sought to release up to six episodes a year for five years.
 The special can now be seen on more than 78 stations in 25 states.